winstonjs/winston/README.md

 ## Common Transport options

-As every transport inherits from [winston-transport], therefore it's possible to set a custom format and a custom log level on each separately:
+As every transport inherits from [winston-transport], it's possible to set a custom format and a custom log level on each transport separately:

 ``` js
 const logger = winston.createLogger({